custom-components/ble_monitor/README.md

 #### batt_entities

    (boolean)(Optional) By default, the battery information will be presented only as a sensor attribute called `battery level`.
-If you set this parameter to `True`, then the battery sensor entity will be additionally created - `sensor.mi_batt_ <sensor_mac_address>`.
+If you set this parameter to `True`, then the battery sensor entity will be additionally created - `sensor.ble_batt_ <sensor_mac_address>`.
 Default value: False

 #### discovery